 A Student or Student Organization found to have committed any of the proscribed acts outlined in Oregon State University's Code of Student Conduct is subject to sanctions.
 According to Section 4.4 Discriminatory Misconduct (Policies 26-33), discriminatory harassment and sexual/gender-based harassment of any kind are prohibited.The Office of Equal Opportunity and Access responds to violations of the Code of Student Conduct involving discriminatory misconduct with the authority to investigate and resolve all allegations of prohibited conduct as prescribed by the Code.

-The Office of Equal Opportunity and Access updated the operating guidelines for investigation and resolution processes for students accused of, or are alleged victms of, violations of University Policy 05-001 Sexual Misconduct and Discrimination on 10/22/2019.
+The Office of Equal Opportunity and Access provides the following documents pertaining to the operating guidelines for investigation and resolution processes related to alleged violations of University Policy 05-001 Sexual Misconduct and Discrimination.